 Büzz uses an analytics platform and understands that, after 2 years, customers will be 3x more profitable than their acquisition cost: Büzz’s 2-year LTV to CAC ratio is 3:1.

 Although their 1-year contribution margin is negative, and their 1-year MER is very low, they know that their marketing investment will pay off over a 2-year time period.
 They are willing to be unprofitable on their first purchase in order to drive more growth now, because they have the cash flow and runway to be unprofitable today to match their ambitious growth goals.

 Büzz’s 2-year MER and 2-year contribution margin will eventually be positive, as the amount of gross margin they bring in from retaining customers will more than offset their acquisition marketing costs today, so the brand will be able to continue to grow rapidly.

-We're Daasity, the eCommerce data and analytics platform for the fastest-growing consumer product brands.
-Our customers leverage Daasity to centralize all their data, which gives them a headstart in planning for economic headwinds and privacy trends.
+We're Daasity, the data and analytics platform purpose-built for omnichannel consumer brands.
+Our customers leverage Daasity to centralize all their data from eCommerce, Amazon, retail, and wholesale, getting a unified view of all their data.